alicekellings/Sidebuzcom/src/content/blog/the-ultimate-budgeting-blueprint-for-millennials-and-small-business-owners.md

-### Zoho Books’ Scalability for Growing Ventures
+### Zoho Books�?Scalability for Growing Ventures

- 	- Understand how Zoho Books’ scalable nature caters to small businesses that are expanding their operations and financial management needs.
+ 	- Understand how Zoho Books�?scalable nature caters to small businesses that are expanding their operations and financial management needs.